DominikPawlocki/RumAir/geoLocalize/ReadMe.txt

 This code answers this question, with usage of two public geocoding APIs.

-1)  from  Geobytes, entry : geoBytes.go LocalizeStationsGeoBytes
+1)  from  Geobytes, with : .../stations/locate/geobytes
 Their API is mostly used for geolocating IP adresses probably, but also has a possibility to find nearest city by latitutude/longitude .
 Its simply and just finds biggest cities nearby, no more details.

-2) from locationIQ, entry : locationIQ.go LocalizeStationsLocIQ
+2) from locationIQ, with : "/stations/locate/locationIQ", "/stations/{id}/locate/locationIQ", "/stations/locate/locationIQ/numbersPerCity"
 This API gives details about lon/lat provided like town, district, street, even nr of the building ...

-You can choose which one to use.
-Remember, most of the stations areny localizable (doesn't expose lat/lon)
+Remember, most of the stations arent localizable (doesn't expose lat/lon)

-Thats it !
-Now I know which stations nearby my place Im interrested in grabbing history from !